hokodo-tech/documentation/docs/webhooks.md

 4. Our API expects a `2xx` status code from your endpoint for a succesful response.
 4. Our API will retry up to 3 times if it can't connect sucessfully to your endpoint, with an exponential backoff between each request.
 It will wait 0, 2, and 4 seconds respectively before the 1st, 2nd and 3rd retry.

+### Events of interest
+If a quote has been offered and the customer has purchased an insurance policy, both the `quote` and `policy` field in the transaction JSON will be filled and expanded.
+What will probably be of most interest to you then is looking at the `quote` and `policy` fields in the webhook request body.
+- `"policy": null, "quote": null` means no quote and no policy,
+- `"policy": null, "quote": {...}` means there is a quote and no policy has been purchased, you can check `"status"` in the quote sub-object to know if it is offered, declined or expired.
+- `"policy": {...}, "quote": {...}` means a policy has been purchased.

 ## Sample content

+### Active insurance policy
+- `policy` is filled
+- `quote.status` is `"accepted"`

 ```json
 {